Ford’s smart traffic lights go green for emergency vehicles

 PHOTO

-- The trial is part of a major project to explore the benefits of bringing together automated and connected vehicles with networked infrastructure

-Dubai, United Arab Emirates – In emergency situations, anything that causes first responders to slow down affects how quickly they can arrive at the scene – and such delays can prove fatal.
-1

-Ford has trialled connected traffic light tech that could automatically go green to offer clearer routes for ambulances, fire engines and police vehicles.
-2 They could also help reduce the risk of an accident caused by first responders driving through red lights.
-3
+Ford has trialled connected traffic light tech that could automatically go green to offer clearer routes for ambulances, fire engines and police vehicles, helping reduce the risk of an accident caused by first responders driving through red lights.

 “Whether it’s a fire engine attending a blaze or an ambulance that is en route to an accident, the last thing anyone wants is for these drivers to be caught up among other vehicles waiting for the lights to change,” said Martin Sommer, research engineer, Automated Driving Europe, Ford of Europe.